kubernetes/enhancements/keps/sig-storage/20181111-extend-datasource-field.md

 ## Alternatives [optional]

 Snapshots and Clones are very closely related, in fact some back ends my implement cloning via snapshots (take a snapshot, create a volume from that snapshot).
+Plugins that provide true `smart clone` functionality are strongly discouraged from using this sort of an implementation, instead they should perform an actual clone if they have the ability to do so.

 Users can do this currently with Kubernetes, and it's good, however some back ends have specific clone functionality that is much more efficient, and even for those that don't, this proposal provides a simple one-step process for a user to request a Clone of a volume.
+It's also important to note that using this work around requires management of two object for the user, and in some cases those two object are linked and the new volume isn't truly an independent entity.

 ## Infrastructure Needed [optional]